Mortgage Industry Frequently Asked Questions

 • How do I obtain a license to operate as a broker or lender in the residential mortgage industry?

-Applications for a new mortgage broker/processor or lender license or registration must be made through the Nationwide Multistate Licensing System (NMLS).
+Applications for a new mortgage broker/processor or lender license must be made through the Nationwide Multistate Licensing System (NMLS).
 The Department will review and approve or deny your Georgia application through the NMLS.

 Instructions and checklists are available through the NMLS website.
 Review of law enforcement agency information may extend processing time up to 10 weeks.